isdzulqor/cakcuk/README.md

 ### Work with Slackbot
 You can work with Slackbot to make your Cakcuk powerful.
   1. Creating Slackbot alias to trigger Cakcuk command.
-  2. Set a reminder to execute a certain command at certain time.
+  2. Set a reminder to execute a certain command at a certain time.

 ### Authentication Support
 Currently, only `basic authentication` that's supported on a specific option which is `--basicAuth, -ba`.
-But you actually also can implement the other authentication that's able to generated to be headers values.
+But you actually also can implement the other authentication that's able to generate to be header values.

-You can explore it easily on API tool like Postman.
+You can explore it easily on API tools like Postman.
 You can choose what type of auth you use.
 Then simply get the generated headers.
 Then you can put those headers values to Cakcuk command request with `--header, -h` option.

 ## License
 Cakcuk released under MIT license, refer [LICENSE](LICENSE) file.